-For so many of us, we get so excited about celebrating the incoming new year that we do not realize that the celebration itself often leaves us struggling as we enter into this new year.
+For so many of us, we get so excited about celebrating Independence Day that we do not realize that the celebration itself often leaves us struggling as we enter into this new year.
 Some celebration, right?

-The struggle that I am referring to is the hangovers that we are waking with on January 1st and recognize that the hangover you are suffering with right now is actually alcohol poisoning.
+The struggle that I am referring to is the hangovers that we are waking with after the holiday and recognize that the hangover you are suffering with right now is actually alcohol poisoning.

 At the time frame you are reading this article it is a bit late to talk about prevention but I would at least like to provide some tips that you can use to overcome the challenges you may be dealing with in this moment.